vladikcomper/MegaPCM/docs/1-installation/Sonic-1-Hivebrain-2005.md

 The original game frequently stops Z80 to make sure Z80 driver doesn't access ROM (or M68K bus in general) during DMA transfers.
 Mega PCM 2 has automatic DMA protection system and **is guaranteed** not to access ROM during DMA (inside VBlank), so Z80 stops are now redundant.

 Moreover, those stops harm DAC playback quality and are the main reason Mega Drive games have "scratchy" playback.
-While other DAC driver cannot survive without ROM access, Mega PCM 2 can when needed.
+While other DAC drivers cannot survive without ROM access, Mega PCM 2 can when needed.

 ### Step 2.1.
 Mass-remove "start Z80" command